Stein Variational Gradient Descent-based Detection For Random Access With Preambles In MTC: Background

 \subsection{Stein Variational Gradient Descent (SVGD)}

-SVGD is a novel particle-based variational inference algorithm~\cite{liu2016stein}.
+SVGD is a particle-based variational inference algorithm~\cite{liu2016stein}.
 It efficiently utilizes gradient information for approximating the target distribution through deterministic updates of particle methods.
-As shown in Algorithm~\ref{alg: SVGD}, $n$ particles are generated by the uniform distribution or some other distribution.
+Firstly, $n$ particles are generated by the uniform distribution or some other distribution.
 Then, the particles are updated using an optimized gradient ${\varphi}$.
 Liu~\textit{et al.}~\cite{liu2016stein} proved that the perturbation direction given by ${\varphi}$ is optimal because it corresponds to the steepest descent on the Kullback–Leibler divergence.
 After sufficient iterations, the obtained particles follow the target distribution.
 In this paper, we will apply the SVGD algorithm to take samples from the complicated distribution.